jbock-java/zerobuilder/values.md

 ### Updater

-This time, we override a default by specifying `builder = false`, so that we can study the generated updater in isolation.
+This time, we use a different annotation on the constructor:

 ````java
 final class Message {